What Australian Visa Do I Need to Study Abroad?

 When planning to study abroad in Australia, understanding the visa requirements is crucial.
 The most common visa for international students is the Student Visa (Subclass 500), which allows full-time study at registered educational institutions.
 For those under 18, the Student Guardian Visa (Subclass 590) is necessary.
 After completing your studies, the Temporary Graduate Visa (Subclass 485) provides an opportunity to gain work experience.
 The Working Holiday Visa (Subclass 417) is ideal for those seeking a temporary work and study experience.
 Remember to explore other visa options if applicable to your circumstances.
 Make sure to consult with an immigration expert to ensure you choose the right visa category for your study abroad journey in Australia.

-Related Article: How Can I Work and Study in Australia?
+Related Article: Why Study Mechanical Engineering in Australia?

 You May Also Like